XENONnT/admix/docs/usage.rst

     }

 The keywords such as abs_path, number,... are detemined by aDMIX automatically.
-The abs_path is detemined from the location where the data are stored at a certain location.
+The abs_path is determined from the location where the data are stored at a certain location.

-The aDMIX uploader runs continously on the pre-selected run numbers or time stamps and looks for *destinations* which are set for **the same host** whereas aDMIX is running.
-The destination field is detemined by the destination (rucio-catalogue), the Rucio RSE and a possible lifetime for this upload.
-You can set several Rucio RSE destinations (strings which are separated by komma) but the first element of the list is the RSE where the data are uploaded the first time.
+The aDMIX uploader runs continuously on the pre-selected run numbers or time stamps and looks for *destinations* which are set for **the same host** whereas aDMIX is running.
+The destination field is determined by the destination (rucio-catalogue), the Rucio RSE and a possible lifetime for this upload.
+You can set several Rucio RSE destinations (strings which are separated by comma) but the first element of the list is the RSE where the data are uploaded the first time.

-Once the destination(s) are fullfilled successfully aDMIX the destination field is deleted from the database and the actual location with transferring status is written to the database in the "rse" field.
+Once the destination(s) are fulfilled successfully aDMIX the destination field is deleted from the database and the actual location with transferring status is written to the database in the "rse" field.
 An example is given in the table above.

 Update the Run Database (with MongoDB)
 --------------------------------------